 Expats appreciate the low cost of living, good climate, and varied lifestyle to suit those looking for something different from the norm.

-For retirees the country offers a great choice of locations to suit different lifestyles.
-There are bustling cities, remote towns and villages, mountainous or beach locations for a different, slower pace of life.
+For retirees, the country offers a great choice of locations to suit different lifestyles.
+There are bustling cities, remote towns and villages, and mountainous or beach locations for a different, slower pace of life.

 Mexico is well-connected.
 Buses travel from North America through Mexico and beyond as far as Panama thanks to the Pan-American Highway.
 You can use it to drive your RV down from Canada or the U.S.

 Mexico City, Cancun, Puerto Vallarta, Los Cabos, and Guadalajara amongst others have excellent flight links within Mexico, Northern America and Europe.

 Living in Mexico can be somewhat adventurous as the country is so vast and there’s so much to explore.

 The key is to connect with expats and locals as soon as you can as their input and advice can be invaluable.

 Mexico is well developed.
 You could live quite a sophisticated lifestyle similar to that of the UK, or the United States as the same modern comforts are available in Mexico.